CSV & JSON for Data-Driven Testing

 Learn how to use CSV and JSON files for data-driven testing in Playwright, Jest, and other frameworks.
-Covers when to use each format, how to convert between them, and practical patterns for parameterised test suites.
+Covers when to use each format, how to convert.

 Data-driven testing is one of the highest-ROI practices in test automation.
 Instead of writing a separate test for each combination of inputs, you define the logic once and feed it a dataset — each row becomes a test case.
 The test suite grows in coverage without growing in code.